GoodyGorazdo/chooser/README.md

   `data-chooser_no_close=${id}` // do not close this.checkMiss(event);
 ```
 #  Classes
+  hover       - stylizing the state of hover
   focused     - stylizing the state of focus when accessing from the keyboard
   selected    - stylizing the state of selected item
   disabled    - stylizing the state of disabled item
                 (is automatically added to all items in the group except the selected)
                 it with this class becomes selectable and skipped when selected from the keyboard